rayures/i2p-docker/README.md

 This is the Java I2P router in Docker.

 # Updates
-The image on docker hub wil always be up to date, because automaticly a docker 'auto build' wil be triggerd when a new i2p release is made available.
+The image on docker hub will always be up to date, because automatically a docker 'auto build' will be triggered when a new i2p release is made available.

 ## Usage
 run it: